keras-team/keras-io/examples/timeseries/md/timeseries_weather_forecasting.md

 ```

 We can see from the correlation heatmap, few parameters like Relative Humidity and
 Specific Humidity are redundant.
-Hence we will be using select features, not all.
+Hence, we will be using select features, not all.

 ```python